James Kirby Lab

 Dr. Kang received his Ph.D. from Korea University studying bacterial hydrocarbon degradation by several model organisms in the laboratory of Professor Professor Woojun Park.
 He then performed postdoctoral work on the genetic regulation of microbial arsenic metabolism in the laboratory of Professor Timothy R. McDermott at the University of Montana.
 He joined the Kirby Laboratory anti-microbial discovery effort in March 2013.

-Currently seeking a postdoctoral fellow to join a multi-faceted project whose goal is to identify novel antimicrobials targeting host-pathogen interaction that selectively target type IV secretion systems in Gram negative bacterial pathogens.
-Work would involve use of multiple tissue culture models of infection (primarily Legionella, but also Bartonella, Helicobacter, and select agent exempt Brucella and Coxiella), molecular biology, use of small animal models of infectious diseases, toxicity and pharmacological profiling, and close collaboration with medicinal chemists to explore the properties of several lead compounds and their derivatives.
-Additional approaches for identifying novel antimicrobials that inhibit multi-drug resistant bacterial pathogens may also be explored.
+Currently seeking a postdoctoral fellow to join multi-faceted high throughput drug discovery and bacterial pathogenesis projects.
 A doctoral level scientist with experience in microbiology and tissue culture techniques preferred.
-Although this position is funded, it is expected that fellows will apply for their own postdoctoral fellowship support.
+It is expected that fellows will apply for their own postdoctoral fellowship support concurrent with or prior to joining the laboratory.
 If interested please email Dr. Kirby ( firstname.lastname@example.org) with an indication of your interests and career goals, and attach a C.V.
 Also have three letters of support sent to the same email address from mentors who have worked closely with you during your scientific training.